Kids and screen time, how much is too much?

 How much screen time should my kids get?

-According to the Canadian Pediatric Society, kids less than two should have no screen time, and kids more than two should have no more than 2 hours a day.
+According to the Canadian Pediatric Society, children younger than two should have no screen time, and kids more than two should have no more than 2 hours a day.

 Why restrict kids’ screen time?